 Descended from the pleasant-sounding Rock Dove the common pigeon can be a real pain.
 One or two is fine but large numbers can cause damage to buildings as well as spread disease.
 A business can even have to be closed if the numbers are so great, they need to be removed.

 Each pest is different but ultimately their impact is similar.
 Health is the big issue, anything that can potentially harm a member of staff or a customer is a big problem.
 Rodents, pigeons, flies and the like can spread diseases and illness.
-Not only is this bad from an HR point and customer of view but it can also lead to staff down time and even reputation damage.
+Not only is this bad from an HR point and customer of view but it can also lead to staff downtime and even reputation damage.
 Pests can also give an impression of a workplace being dirty and unsanitary.
 This can impact a number of areas of a business from customers not wanting to visit and public health warnings/closures to staff retention issues and the illness already mentioned.
 There is a clear cost, staff and customer issue related to pests in the workplace so they must be taken seriously.

 We will get to solutions later on, but it is always better to avoid a problem in the first place than have to deal with it.
 There are a few simple things that can be done to help prevent pests in the workplace.

-All rubbish, be it desk bins, kitchen bins or the external bins must be well organised.
+All rubbish, be it desk bins, kitchen bins or external bins must be well organised.
 Regular bin collections should happen around the workplace to avoid food sources being left overnight for pests.
-A good standard or hygiene should be in place in all workplace kitchens and food prep areas.
+A good standard of hygiene should be in place in all workplace kitchens and food prep areas.
 Anywhere people eat should be kept clean and free from waste food.
 External bins must be secure and clean to avoid foxes and other pests coming close to the building.
 Often rats can start on the outside and venture into looking for more!

 A good way to avoid pests and to spot them early is to keep the building in a good state of repair.
 Masonry gaps and wholes should be dealt with to avoid birds or wasps nesting.
 Holes in walls and doors should be fixed as they can allow rodent access and nesting.
 Pigeon prevention spikes are easy to install and can be a simple way to avoid a problem later on.

-Having a good culture of organisation, building care and hygiene in a business will help avoid many pest related problems.
+Having a good culture of the organisation, building care and hygiene in a business will help avoid many pest related problems.
 Having staff aware and active in the correct protocols is key.

-There is really only one solution if there is a pest problem in the business you own or work in and that is to call for professional help.
+There is really only one solution if there is a pest problem in the business you own or work in and that is to call a professional like https://www.pestcontrolexperts.com/exterminator/ out for help.
 One of the biggest mistakes people make is trying to deal with pests themselves in order to save money.
 A bit of rat poison from the local DIY shop will not cure a rat problem and could lead to some serious issues in regard to toxins in the workplace.
 Find a local professional pest control business and call them.
 It is the only way to deal with a problem properly and when customers and staff are involved it is critical to take responsibility and get the pests dealt with correctly.
 Saving money will only cost more in the future as the pests at work take hold and cause more problems.